Solutions

 Currently, when editing a profile using Fleet's GitOps workflow, it can take 30 seconds for the profile's status to update to "Pending."

-On Windows, due to limitations of the MDM protocol, verification of Win32 and Desktop Bridge app ADMX policy CSPs are limited.
-Fleet only verifies that the host returned a success status code in response to the MDM command to install the configuration profile.
+For Windows configuration profiles with the Win32 and Desktop Bridge app ADMX policies, Fleet only verifies that the host returned a success status code in response to the MDM command to install the configuration profile.
 You can query the registry keys defined by the ADMX policy.
 For instance, if an ADMX file defines the following policy:

 <policy name="Subteam" class="Machine" displayName="Subteam" key="Software\Policies\employee\Attributes" explainText="Subteam" presentation="String">